PerfectGym/ClientPortal.Embed/README.md

 * type: string

 Url to Client Portal application.
 It will be loaded regarding `url`, `defaultState` or `defaultStateParams` as the first page that user sees on the embeded Client Portal.
 It's main functionality is to give simple way of displaying calendar with predefined filters on your page.
 Example `forceUrl` value looks like: `https://CLUB_NAME.perfectgym.pl/ClientPortal2/#/Classes/1/Calendar?timeTableId=12&trainerId=92`.
-Domain from this param must match domain in `url` param.
+Domain from this option must match domain in `url` option.

 ### `defaultState`